How to Escape From a Car Underwater

 This method is your best chance for survival.
-By thinking and acting quickly, you can execute these steps and get out fast.
+By thinking and acting quickly, you can execute these steps before the car starts sinking deep underwater.

-Step 3: Focus on getting out quickly.
-Don’t call 911 yet, first try to get out ot the vehicle.
+Focus on getting out quickly.
+Don't call 911 yet.
+First, try to get out of the vehicle.
 Things can move very quickly in this situation.
 It is likely that help will not get there in time; you will have to get yourself out on your own.
 Getting out should be your first priority.

 Stay focused, don’t panic, and move quickly.
 Your best option is to get out while your car remains floating if at all possible.

 Unbuckle your seat belt.
 Undoing seat belts is the first thing you should remember to do once in the water.
 First unbuckle yourself, then any children or other passengers who need assistance.
-You may want to have a seat belt cutter on hand in case
+You may want to have a seat belt cutter on hand, just in case.

 Making every effort to open a window is your best way out.
 Most electric windows will work after the impact with the water, so try the buttons on the power windows first.

-You also can remove a headrest from one of the seats and use the prongs to try and break the window, or just use a heavy object that you happen to have in the car.
+You can also use a heavy object that you happen to have in the car.
 With these, you should be aiming to hit at the middle of the window.

 If you don't have any other objects, you can try to kick the window and break it with your feet by aiming at the breakpoints, which are located at the hinges or toward the front end of the window.

 Attend to any children first.
 If there are any other passengers in the vehicle, helping them should be your next immediate concern.